Abishang21/Abishang-Mueni/README.md

 ---

 ## 💡 About Me
-I'm a data analyst with 4+ years of experience working across sectors like public health, agriculture, and real estate development.
+I'm a data analyst with experience working across sectors like public health, agriculture, and real estate development.
 I currently work at **Home Builders Research Inc.**, where I help builders and developers in Las Vegas make smarter decisions using data from housing trends and public records.

 I’ve also supported major research projects implemented by Precise Trends Research & Consulting Limited, in collaboration with organizations like UNICEF, WFP, ILO, OXFAM and Marie Stopes Kenya turning raw survey data into actionable insights that drive sustainable development..